-Hugh is survived by his wife, Elisabeth Potter; his children Mark, Elaine, Gwen and Blair; Elisabeth’s daughter Jenny and granddaughter Zoe; his siblings Don, Bill, and Lynn; his grandchildren Shannon, Jessica, Joshua, Jeremiah, Zachariah, Juliana, and Michael; and his great grandchildren Zane, Tyler, Brielle, Liam, Ryder, Stella, Odin, Till, and Oaklyn.
+Hugh is survived by his wife, Elisabeth Courtney; his children Mark, Elaine, Gwen and Blair; Elisabeth’s daughter Jennie and husband, John and granddaughter Zoey, great-granddaughter, Ally; his siblings Don, Bill, and Lynn; his grandchildren Shannon, Jessica, Joshua, Jeremiah, Zachariah, Juliana, and Michael; and his great grandchildren Zane, Tyler, Brielle, Liam, Ryder, Stella, Odin, Till, and Oaklyn.
 He was predeceased by his first wife, Shirley Lynn Courtney, and his second wife, Elizabeth Scott Courtney.
 Hugh’s calling in life was the healing of the earth, which he believed would in turn heal humanity’s spiritual wounds.
 In lieu of flowers, to honor Hugh Courtney’s legacy donations can be made to the Christian Appalachian Project, Garden and Seeds Program PO Box 55911 Lexington, Kentucky 40555-5911, https://christianapp.org/getinvolved/ways-give/gift-catalog-giving-spirit/seeds-and-vegetable-plants.